aws/containers-roadmap/preview-programs/eks-ec2-a1-preview/README.md

 Start here to participate in the Amazon EC2 A1 instance preview program for [Amazon Elastic Container Service for Kubernetes (EKS)](https://aws.amazon.com/eks).
 Using the instructions and code in this repository you can run containers using [EC2 A1 instances](https://aws.amazon.com/ec2/instance-types/a1) on a Kubernetes cluster that is managed by Amazon EKS.

+[Amazon EC2 A1 instances](https://aws.amazon.com/ec2/instance-types/a1) deliver significant cost savings for scale-out and Arm-based applications such as web servers, containerized microservices, caching fleets, and distributed data stores.

 **Note:** The assets and instructions in this repository folder are offered as part of a _public preview_ program administered by AWS.

 Using the instructions and assets in this repository folder is governed as a preview program under the [AWS Service Terms](https://aws.amazon.com/service-terms/).